vsilvalopes/PSPConsolized3000/README.md

 The ESP32 does the trick of sending the Power On Signal to the PSP and then sending the signal to enable the video out on the PSP.
 So, whenever you turn on the energy, the ESP32 module is started and takes care of booting the PSP and changing the video output.

+Also, the ESP32 module operates like a receiver for popular Bluetooth controllers.

-Also, it translates all the comands of a Bluetooth controller connected to it, so you can control the PSP using a DualShock 4 controller for example.
+It works translating all the comands of a Bluetooth controller connected to it and sending it to the PSP, so you can control the PSP using a DualShock 4 controller for example.
-I reccomend using this controller, as it has the most simple pairing method (hold the SHARE + PS)
+I reccomend using this controller (DualShock 4) , as it has the most simple pairing method (hold the SHARE + PS)

-We also have two little boards that does the trick of the Analog Stick inputs on the PSP.
+We also have two little boards (Digital Potentiometers) that does the trick of the Analog Stick inputs on the PSP.

 # Bill of Materials